Redesigned 2021 Chevrolet Tahoe and Suburban gain size, screens

 Every 2021 Tahoe and Suburban hooks its engine to a 10-speed automatic transmission with a pushbutton gear selector.
 Rear-wheel drive will be standard and four-wheel drive will be available.

-For those who tow there will be a max trailering package that adds a high-capacity radiator and cooling fan, integrated trailer brake controller, hitch guidance and view features along with up to nine camera views and a trailering app.
+For those who tow, there will be a max trailering package that adds a high-capacity radiator and cooling fan, integrated trailer brake controller, hitch guidance and view features along with up to nine camera views and a trailering app.

 2021 Chevrolet Suburban